chriscooley1/race-the-clock/DesignDoc.md

 - As a teacher, I want to share my collections with other teachers to collaborate and save time.
 - As a student, I want to create flashcards with images to study number sense and object recognition.
 - As a competitive learner, I want to compare my performance with friends to motivate myself to improve.
+- As a teacher, I want to assign stages of mastery (beginner, intermediate, advanced) to collections based on student progress.
+- As a user, I want to experience interactive elements such as animations, sounds, and visual feedback to make learning more engaging.
+- As a teacher, I want to verify user-uploaded images to ensure they are appropriate for a learning environment.
+- As a student, I want to play matching games that associate words, letters, or images.
+- As a user, I want detailed session reports, including the ability to attach reports to individual students.

 [Add more user stories as needed]